 In a world of unique individuals my father might have been the uniquiest.
 He was a high roller who hit it big.
 Twice.
 He also hit rock bottom.
 Twice.
 Unfortunately that last hit was a doozy.
 After that, Phoenix’s highest-flying realtor mostly “worked” from home.
 First it was online gaming.
 Later the stock market.
 Which, come to think of it, might be the same thing.

 We all have our own unique vantage point on other’s lives.
-Many knew my dad as “Marty the realtor”or “Marty the political campaign manager ” or “Marty the original Suns season ticket holder” or “Marty the scratch golfer.”
-Many knew him as “Marty the card player” who, when he felt hot became, “Marty the high roller” on a comped flight to Vegas.
+Many knew my dad as “Marty the realtor”or “Marty the campaign manager ” or “Marty the original Suns season ticket holder” or “Marty the scratch golfer.”
+Some knew him as “Marty the card player” who, when he felt hot became, “Marty the high roller” on a comped flight to Vegas.
 His grandchildren knew him as “papa.”
-But everyone, everyone knew him as “Marty the forwarder of factually questionable spam.”
+But everyone, everyone knew him as “Marty the forwarder of factually dubious spam.”

-To me, Marty was dad.
-And my dad was a paradox: An extroverted recluse.
-A curmudgeon with a heart of gold.
-He wore his vices on his sleeve, but hid his virtues under a Grumpy Cat exterior.
+My dad was a paradox: An extroverted recluse.
+A curmudgeon with a heart of gold, a man who wore his vices on his sleeve, but hid his virtues under a Grumpy Cat exterior.
 My father was a virtuoso reaction provoker.
-You could not spend more than 5 minutes with my father without either loving him or hating him.
+You could not spend more than 5 minutes with my father without both loving him or hating him.

 Usually at the same time.